Fast and accurate analytical formulas for light propagation in general static, spherically symmetric spacetimes: Some simple applications

 Using the formalism described above, we model a hotspot orbiting in the vicinity of a black hole as a fluid element emitting synchrotron radiation just outside the innermost stable circular orbit (ISCO).
 This setup is consistent with observations of flaring events attributed to hotspots near the ISCO in systems with sufficient temporal resolution.
 For a spacetime described by the metric in Eq.~\eqref{eq:metric_spheric}, the tangential velocity of a particle on a Keplerian orbit is given by:

 The ISCO's radial coordinate is calculated using Equation $(5.17)$ of \cite{Claros:2024atw}, assuming clockwise motion ($\chi=-\pi/2$ when the disk is viewed face-on).

-While this polarization model can be readily applied to the metric families in Sec.~\ref{sec:metrics_fam}, this work will focus exclusively on the study of $QU$-diagrams for the particular metric \eqref{eq:emda_metric}.
-Three arbitrary values for the dilaton parameters $b_0$ are considered: $0.20, 0.50$, and $0.80$.
+While this polarization model can be readily applied to the metric families in Sec.~\ref{sec:metrics_fam}, this work will focus exclusively on the study of $QU$-diagrams for the particular metric \eqref{eq:emda_metric}. { Three representative values of the dilaton parameter $b_0$ are considered: $0.20$, $0.50$, and $0.80$.
 For a fixed mass, the parameter $\mu$ is uniquely determined.
-The corresponding ISCOs are located at $5.376464654887766$, $4.318473046963146$, and $2.946940368068108$ with orbital velocities $\beta$ of $0.5185867274$, $0.557506666$, and $0.6309930347$, respectively.
+The corresponding ISCO radii are located approximately at $5.376$, $4.318$, and $2.946$, with the corresponding orbital velocities $\beta$ being approximately $0.518$, $0.557$, and $0.631$, respectively.}

-In all cases we adopt the astronomical convention.
-In the diagrams, colored circles mark $\phi=0$ (or $\phi=2\pi$), while squares indicate $\phi=\pi$.
+{ In all cases, we adopt the standard radio-astronomical convention: the polarization angle is measured from the $Y'$-axis in a counterclockwise direction with $Q$ and $U$ defined as minus the expressions in Eqs.~\eqref{eq:stokes_1} and \eqref{eq:stokes_2} (see, for example, Fig.~1 of \cite{Vincent:2023sbw}).} In the diagrams, colored circles mark $\phi=0$ (or $\phi=2\pi$), while squares indicate $\phi=\pi$.
 The orbital motion is assumed to be clockwise: starting at the circle, following the light solid curve to the square, and returning to the circle along the dark solid curve.

 Figure~\ref{fig:qu_emda} displays the $QU$-diagrams for two distinct magnetic field configurations and three different disk inclinations.
 The top row corresponds to a purely vertical magnetic field, while the bottom row represents a purely equatorial (toroidal) configuration.
 In both cases, the hotspot is modeled as a localized synchrotron-emitting source orbiting just above the ISCO of an EMDA black hole, for three representative values of the dilaton parameter $b_0 = \{0.20,\, 0.50,\, 0.80\}$.